pratyush-1/Genie/README.md

 * Since Images are highly structured data, the pixels are arranged in a meaningful way.
 If the way pixels are arranged changes then we lose the meaning , hence here convolutions may not work as we aren't dealing with our normal RGB channels image data.

-* Instead working with other type of data like graphs (aka Graph Neural Networks) would give better results by extracting features in the graphical representation of the given images.
+* Since the data coming from detector is non-euclidean in nature, working with other type of data like graphs (aka Graph Neural Networks) would give better results by extracting features in the graphical representation of the given images.
 </details>

 <details>